 - To talk about an individual or a group that has influenced you, personally, or the discipline you’re studying

 *By decolonisation, we mean that it is, at its most basic, the undoing of colonialism, meaning institutionally and individually acknowledging that the impacts of colonialism are prevalent and taking action.
 Colonisation and resultant white privilege are about structures and power.
-As a consequence, this has contributed to the attainment gaps between White and BAME students.
-UWE Bristol 2030 Strategy is looking at eradicating the attainment gaps between groups of students.
+As a consequence, this has contributed to the awarding gaps between White and BAME students.
+UWE Bristol 2030 Strategy is looking at eradicating the awarding gaps between groups of students.
 Steve West (2020), Vice-Chancellor, explains that: “for undergraduate students at UWE, getting a 1st or 2:1 degree (good honours) varies with ethnicity, age, disability, and where the student lived before university.